superfamousdog/superfamousdog.github.io/_posts/2026-04-23-cant-upskill-out.md

 Let's say eventually we reach a point where 25% of white collar workers have lost their jobs to AI.
 That would be 17.75 million people.
 Out of a [170 million labor force](https://www.bls.gov/news.release/empsit.t01.htm), that would increase the unemployment rate by 10.4%.
 Adding it to today's 4.3% gives us 14.7% total.
 (It was 10% in October 2009 and briefly peaked at 14.8% during COVID).

 Taking that one step further, we would see rippling effects throughout the rest of the labour force as fewer people can buy coffees, pay plumbers, and give a piece of their salary to the government.
-More money will transfer from

 ## Conclusion